microsoftgraph/aspnet-connect-rest-sample/README.md

 ## Introduction

-This sample shows how to connect an ASP.NET 4.6 MVC web app to a Microsoft work or school (Azure Active Directory) or personal (Microsoft) account using the Microsoft Graph API to send an email.
+This sample shows how to connect an ASP.NET 4.6 MVC web app to a Microsoft work or school (Azure Active Directory) or personal (Microsoft) account using the Microsoft Graph API to retrieve a user's profile picture, upload the picture to OneDrive, and send an email that contains the photo as an attachment and the sharing link in its text.
 It uses REST calls to interact with the Microsoft Graph API.

 In addition, the sample uses the [Microsoft Authentication Library (MSAL)](https://www.nuget.org/packages/Microsoft.Identity.Client/) for authentication.
 The MSAL SDK provides features for working with the [v2 authentication endpoint](https://azure.microsoft.com/en-us/documentation/articles/active-directory-appmodel-v2-overview), which enables developers to write a single code flow that handles authentication for both work or school and personal accounts.